 Social media content isn’t evergreen: it’s got a short lifespan that ranges from 15 minutes on Twitter to 6 hours on Facebook to an instant on TikTok unless it goes viral.
 Even on LinkedIn, you’ve got about 24 hours at best.
 What, when, where, and how you post can make all the difference in engagement, reach, and ultimately, growth.
 We’ve seen it happen many times.

 If you’re not using social media already, or feel like you’re not using it in a way that optimizes its benefits, we’re here.
 We can help you create an effective strategy that optimizes your time.
-And we have some free resources to help: our Social Media Content Calendar and our Buyer Persona Template.

 Reach out to us at New Perspective and speak to one of our experts on growth and social media.
 We love seeing our clients thrive on these platforms.
 Book a free 15-min introductory call today!